 My mood switched immediately as soon as I had decided to take a step-by-step approach.

 This is one example of my small-step projects:

-Decluttering the drawer with the office supplies
+Decluttering the office-supplies drawer

 Recently, I had 30 minutes before I had to leave the house to meet a client, and I was determined to finally get the drawer with my office supplies sorted out.

-I followed my own advice – the sequence of actions I listed in my post (read more):
+I followed my own advice (read more):

 I set the timer, and took a photograph of my cluttered drawer.

 I emptied the content of the drawer on the floor,

 Then I got rid of what was broken or no longer usable, and sorted the rest into categories of like items.

 - to give away (e.g. note pads I never use),